 Social Justice Certificate

-Social justice lawyers give voice in the legal system to underrepresented clients and causes.
-The Social Justice Certificate is ideal for students interested in societal inequality and power differentials, particularly as these relate to class and economics, identity and rights, and the political process.
+The Social Justice Certificate is ideal for students interested in challenging societal inequality and power differentials, particularly as these relate to class and economics, identity and civil rights, and the political process.

-The certificate program allows students to deepen their knowledge and expand expertise in areas that intersect with social justice and prepares students for a career that aligns with their values.
-Hands-on work is an important component of the certificate program.
+The coursework in the certificate program gives students the opportunity to deepen their knowledge and develop their expertise in ways that will allow them to use law and policy to practically, ethically, and materially advance equality and social justice.
+The Social Justice Certificate also prepares students for a career that aligns with their values.
+Hands-on work is an important component of this certificate program.

 Students should notify the registrar of their intention to satisfy the certificate requirements before the end of their first full academic year.

 In addition to all other J.D. degree requirements, students must complete the requirements below to earn the Social Justice Certificate.

 Complete one of the following experiential courses:

 - Field Placement Program – a field placement with an organization focused on social justice (with approval of the certificate director)